Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 The sixth principle: Visibility and Transparency

-The sixth principle of Privacy by Design, “Visibility and Transparency,” champions openness and clarity regarding data practices.
+The sixth principle “Visibility and Transparency,” champions openness and clarity regarding data practices.
 Users and other stakeholders should have clear visibility into how their data is collected, used, and shared.

 This transparency builds trust and accountability.
 Once again, this principle is of paramount importance in the context of digital public services, where trust is already tenuous, and transparency has historically not been a strong suit.

-The sixth principle underscores the importance of organizations being transparent about how they collect, use, and share data.
-The bottom line is that there is simply no substitute for open and honest communication.
+The sixth principle underscores the importance of organizations being explicit about how they collect, use, and share data.
+There is simply no substitute for open and honest communication.
 Users and stakeholders should have a clear understanding of what happens to their information.

 This principle necessitates clear and easily accessible privacy policies, consent mechanisms, and data usage explanations.
 When individuals have visibility into data practices, they can make informed decisions about sharing their personal information.